reata/sqllineage/README.md

 Never get the hang of a SQL parser?
 SQLLineage comes to the rescue.
 Given a SQL command, SQLLineage will tell you its source and target tables, without worrying about Tokens, Keyword, Identifier and all the jagons used by SQL parsers.

-Behind the scene, SQLLineage uses the fantastic [`sqlparse`](https://github.com/andialbrecht/sqlparse) library to parse the SQL command, and bring you all the human-readable result with ease.
+Behind the scene, SQLLineage pluggable leverages parser library ([`sqlfluff`](https://github.com/sqlfluff/sqlfluff) and [`sqlparse`](https://github.com/andialbrecht/sqlparse)) to parse the SQL command, analyze the AST, stores the lineage information in a graph (using graph library [`networkx`](https://github.com/networkx/networkx)), and brings you all the human-readable result with ease.

 ## Demo & Documentation
 Talk is cheap, show me a [demo](https://reata.github.io/sqllineage/).